ryanmle2001/anna-ai/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- OpenAI for their powerful API
-- Chrome Extensions documentation
-- React and Vite communities
-- All contributors and testers

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers directly.

----